 Deforestation sits at the intersection of climate and nature: net-zero targets will be out of reach unless deforestation is urgently halted and reversed.

-By committing to work to eliminate agricultural commodity-driven deforestation from portfolios and drive the sustainable transition of the agricultural sector, financial institutions can simultaneously enable the delivery of climate targets, support biodiversity and food security, mitigate against risk, and prepare for forthcoming regulations.
+By committing to use best efforts to eliminate agricultural commodity-driven deforestation from portfolios and drive the sustainable transition of the agricultural sector, financial institutions can simultaneously enable the delivery of climate targets, support biodiversity and food security, mitigate against risk, and prepare for new and forthcoming regulations.

-38 financial institutions with more than (US) $8.9 trillion in assets under management are committed to eliminating agricultural commodity-driven deforestation risks (from cattle, soy, palm oil, pulp, and paper) in their investment and lending portfolios by 2025.
-To read the commitment letter, please click here.
+Launched at COP26, Finance Sector Deforestation Action (FSDA) brings together 37 financial institutions with more than (US) $8.5 trillion in assets under management who are working toward eliminating agricultural commodity-driven deforestation risks (from cattle, soy, palm oil, pulp, and paper) in their investment and lending portfolios by 2025.
+To read the commitment letter signed by these financial institutions, please click here.